CERN/CAiMIRA/caimira/docs/mkdocs/docs/code/viral_transmission.md

 *Figure 1: Structure of the CAiMIRA model showing the viral transmission and CO<sub>2</sub> simulation processes.*

 ## Model Parameters
-The CAiMIRA model has both deterministic and probabilistic parameters.
-Values and probability distrubutions for the paramters are stored in `caimira.calculator.store.data_registry`.
+We can devide the parameters of the CAiMIRA model into four categories:
+1. Constant deterministic values
+2. Random variables with constant probability distributions
+3. Adjustable deterministic values
+4. Random variables with adjustable probability distribution The two first categories of parameters are "constant" in the sense that they are not adjusted by the user for each specific scenario.
+The latter two categories are, on the other hand, influenced by user input.
+Deterministic parameters are treated as single int or float numbers.

-Some parameters are defined as constant values retrieved from `caimira.calculator.store.data_registry` or hardcoded into the model in `caimira.calculator.models.models.py`.
-Other parameters, like the room volume, are direcly specified by the user.
-The remaining paramteres are determined by combining user input and litterature.
-For example, the user specifies the virus variant and then the litterature-determined transmissibility factor of that specific variant is retrieved from `caimira.calculator.store.data_registry`.
+Constant deterministic values are retrieved from `caimira.calculator.store.data_registry` or hardcoded into the model in `caimira.calculator.models.models.py`.
+Adjustable deterministic variables, like the room volume, are direcly specified by the user.

-### Distribution of Random Variables
-The table below lists the parameters that are treated as random variables in CAiMIRA.
-The type of probability distribution for each random variable is decided from litterature (see `caimira.calculator.store.data_registry` for details), and rightmost column lists which input parameters set by the user that affect the parameters of the probability distribution.
+Random variables are Monte Carlo sampled from probability distributions and stored as _VectorisedFloat or _VectorisedInt.
+Every random variable is sampled from fixed type of probability distribution defined in `caimira.calculator.store.data_registry`.
+The table below lists all random variables in CAiMIRA together with the type of probability distribution they are sampled from and, if the probability distribution is adjustable, which user parameters influence the parameters of the probability distribution.

-of the probability distributions are specified for each scenario by the user input.

 | Random Variable | Symbol | Probability Distribution| Dependent User Parameters |
 |-------------|--------|-------|-------|